Raphael-Boichot/Game_Boy_Mini_Flashable_Camera/README.md

 **The license (rather the absence of it) allows you to do what you want with your mod: selling it, offering service for doing the mod, modifying it starting from the schematic, it's up to you.**

-**The design was made from scratch and people involved have no hidden conflict of interest with any other similar project. we are not here for money**
+**The design was made from scratch and people involved have no hidden conflict of interest with any other similar project.
+We are not here for money or fame, this project is just a gift to the Game Boy modding community.**

 ![game boy camera flashable](/Images/Short_board.jpg) **Isn't this gorgeous in purple ?**